Useful Information About DAT

 The total time that will be given to you to complete all these sections, including the three breaks of 15 minutes each, is 5 hours.
 You will have an hour to complete the Reading Comprehension, another hour for the Perceptual Ability Test, 45 minutes for Quantitative Reasoning and 90 minutes for the Natural Sciences section.

 Since this is a computerized test, it is possible for you to obtain your result instantly after you have completed all the sections.
 The score that you obtain will be in the form of Standard Score and this will range from 1 to 30.
 All the questions in the four sections will be given a raw score initially and later on, they will be converted into Standard Scores.
 You will find that there are 8 Standard Scores that will be mentioned in the test report.

 If you are unable to obtain a good result in the first attempt, you can always consider opting for a retest.
 On the other hand, it is important for you to know that after taking the exam three times if you still wish to opt for another test, you will need to obtain a special permission for the same.

-The mean or average score of the DAT exams is set at 17 but is has been reported that students who get admission into the dental schools have generally obtained a score of 19.
+The mean or average score is set at 17 but is has been reported that students who get admission into the dental schools have generally obtained a score of 19.
 Your aim should be to score as high as possible because if you are unable to do that, you may not be able to get admission in the dental college that you wish to study in.